 Cleaning your ears with cotton swabs can push old, dirty wax that was on its way out of the canal back into the ear and can also cause your ear to react by producing more wax.
-Both of these things can result in a blockage of the ear canal, which is a direct cause of ringing in the ears.
+Both of these things can result in a blockage of the ear canal, which can cause ringing in the ears.

-6. Your Blood Pressure Is Through the Roof
+6. Your Blood Pressure Can Make Tinnitus Worse

 Take steps to get your blood pressure under control and keep it that way, whether through medication or other treatments.
 One of the biggest causes of high blood pressure is stress, so a reduction in your stress should help bring it down.
 While this sounds a lot easier said than done, you may want to speak with a mental health professional about stress and anxiety management.

 7. You’re Watching the Late, Late, Late Show – Sleep Deprivation and Tinnitus